RenierMeintjies/RenierMeintjies.github.io/src/content/blog/firstpost.md

 ---
-title: New blog who is this
+title: Hey
 author: Renier
 pubDatetime: 2023-05-26T08:43:43Z
 postSlug: this-is-my-first-post
-featured: false
+featured: true
 draft: false
 tags:
   - first post
 ogImage: ""
-description: "first post to make my blog not look empty."
+description: "first post please read."
 ---

 # Hi, go have a look at the "about" page for more info.